Top Posts

 Ugab Terrace Lodge

-Our first night was spent at Ugab Terrace Lodge Campsite.
-The campsite offered private showers, toilets and plenty of space.
+Our first night inthe area was spent at Ugab Terrace Lodge Campsite.
+The campsite offered private showers, toilets and plenty of camping/vehicle space, there are only 3 campsites here so it’s nice and private.
+You can also walk up to the lodge for sundowners and the take advantage of the lodge restaurant and pool.

 Vingerklip Lodge

-If you’re looking for something more luxurious, Vingerklip Lodge is exceptional.
+If like us you are also looking to mix and match your camping with lodge stays and you’re looking for something more luxurious, Vingerklip Lodge is exceptional.
+We stayed here for one night and it was amazing (not to mention they had wifi!)
 The restaurant sits high above the valley and offers some of the most spectacular sunset views we experienced in Namibia.
 Make sure you reserve dinner in advance.

 Vingerklip from afar